su8/move-mouse-from-keyboard/README.md

 # Problems

-It doesn't work with some tiling window managers such as xmonad.
+It doesn't work with some tiling window managers such as xmonad, dwm.
 If you discover that it doesn't work in your tiling window manager, please submit a PR to update this README.md file.